MarkHanoteau/MarkHanoteau.github.io/assets/2021-06-15-Scrum-Kanban.md

 Steers away from the awful habit of story points.

 No people values but puts people first by its very essence.

+But, why exactly should you provide Kanban training for your Scrum Team?

+The Flow of Empiricism
+The key element of Kanban is the flow or the concept of flow as such.
+The flow in Kanban is basically the movement of value that is present in the entire lifecycle of product development.
+Kanban, therefore, focuses on optimizing this flow by improving both efficiency and effectiveness of a process, thus ultimately making it more predictable.

+When placed in the context of Scrum, optimizing the flow would require defining what the flow is, in the first place.
+The Scrum framework is based on empiricism, which defines the frequency of transparency, adaptation and inspection cycle.

+Simply put, you can describe it as a cycle time during the feedback loop.
+So, when practices native to Kanban are implemented in the Scrum framework, they can grant a certain focus on improving the flow during the feedback loop, thus optimizing the frequency for transparency, adaptation and inspection of both the product being developed and the development process.